raku-community-modules/Acme-Advent-Highlighter/README.md

 highlighting.
 You'll need to
 [obtain a GitHub API token](https://github.com/settings/tokens/new).
 Only `gist   Create gists` permission is needed.
-After creating the gist, the module grabs syntax highlighted code from it, and then *deletes it*.
+After creating the gist, the script grabs syntax highlighted code from it, and then *deletes it*.

 # USAGE